1)

 2) Another approach is to use the ‘alter table’ command with ‘move tablespace’ clause.

-Let us start by creating a table.
-Connect to SQL*Plus using proper credentials and run the following SQLs:
+start by creating a table.
+Connect to SQL*Plus using proper credentials and run

 (